2008 Sukma Games

-The 2008 Sukma Games, officially known as the 12th Sukma Games was a Malaysian multi-sport event held in Terengganu from 31 May to 9 June 2008.
-Selangorian swimmer Foo Jian Beng and Sarawakian swimmer Marellyn Liew were announced as Best Sportsman and Best Sportswoman of the event respectively.
+The 2008 Sukma Games, officially known as the 12th Sukma Games, was a Malaysian multi-sport event held in Terengganu from 31 May to 9 June 2008.
+Selangorian swimmer Foo Jian Beng and Sabahan swimmer Marellyn Lammert Liew were announced as the Best Sportsman and Best Sportswoman of the event, respectively.

 Development and preparation

 The 12th Sukma Games Organising Committee was formed to oversee the staging of the event.

 Venues

 The 2008 Sukma Games used a mix of new and existing venues.
 Some venues were existing public-sporting facilities, while others were newly constructed venues.
-Some retrofitting work were done in venues which are more than a decade old.
-They were revert to public use after the games.
+Some retrofitting work was done at venues which were more than a decade old.
+They reverted to public use after the games.

 At the centrepiece of the activities was the newly built Gong Badak Sports Complex.
-Incorporating the 50,000-seat Sultan Mizan Zainal Abidin Stadium, it hosts most of the events.
+Incorporating the 50,000-seat Sultan Mizan Zainal Abidin Stadium, it hosted most of the Games events.
 A games village was not built, instead athletes and officials were housed in universities across Terengganu.
 Besides being physically near to the competition venues, it was hoped that it will add vibe to the host cities and reduce post-games costs in converting a dedicated games village to other uses.

-The 12th Sukma Games had 32 venues for the games, 18 in Kuala Terengganu, 3 each in Hulu Terengganu and Kemaman respectively and 2 each in Besut, Dungun, Marang and Setiu respectively.
+The 12th Sukma Games had 32 venues for the Games, 18 in Kuala Terengganu, 3 each in Hulu Terengganu and Kemaman and 2 each in Besut, Dungun, Marang and Setiu.